File System

 The Filesystem API provides access to accessible parts of the file system, which are represented as virtual root locations.

-The main features of the Filesystem API include:
+The main features of the Filesystem API include the following:

 File and directory access